OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Overview

 Controls in this category verify the integrity of the app's memory space to defend the app against memory patches applied during runtime.
-Such patches include unwanted changes to binary code, byte-code, function pointer tables, and important data structures, as well as rogue code loaded into process memory.
+Such patches include unwanted changes to binary code, bytecode, function pointer tables, and important data structures, as well as rogue code loaded into process memory.
 Integrity can be verified by:

 1. comparing the contents of memory or a checksum over the contents to good values,
 2. searching memory for the signatures of unwanted modifications.